Thinking about investing in Bitcoin?

-But alongside the speculators are sophisticated investors young idealists who buy and hold Bitcoin and other cryptocurrencies.
-This growing pool is keen on o them, crypto’s has long-term value as an up-and-coming technology and financial product.
+But alongside the speculators are sophisticated investors and young idealists who buy and hold Bitcoin and other cryptocurrencies.
+This growing pool is keen on crypto’s long-term value as an up-and-coming technology and financial product.

-Many expect cryptocurrencies to take off in a big way as the world starts adopting them, not just for payment, but also to solve deeper issues like see cryptocurrency as a possible solution to big problems: corruption, unreliable governance, and the greed of financial institutions, among others.
+Many expect cryptocurrencies to take off in a big way as the world starts adopting them, not just for payments, but also to solve deeper issues like: corruption, unreliable governance, and the greed of financial institutions, among others.